WladJSJ/Cyclogenesis_counting/README.md

 # Cyclogenesis_counting
-Program to count cyclogenesis over a given domain, using a pressure and/or vorticity criterion.
+Script to count cyclogenesis over a given domain, using a pressure (surface) and/or vorticity (925 hPa) criterion.
+This example uses NOAA/NCEP reanalisys II.